glaunay/mongodet/README.md

 - ```git clone git@github.com:friton/mongodet.git```

-Or, it is possible to clone the directory from the graphical interface of git by clicking on the green button "clone or download"> "Download zip" to the following address :
+It is also possible to clone the directory from the graphical interface of git by clicking on the green button "clone or download"> "Download zip" to the following address :

 ```https://github.com/friton/mongodet```